chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 let human = new Humans('Sara');
 human.makeNoise(); // Sara talks.
 human.house(); // Sara lives indoors.
 ```

 ## ES6 Classes

 #### Definition

 - The **class syntax**, a relatively new addition to JavaScript, is syntactic sugar (cleaner syntax) for creating objects that use constructors and prototypes.
-JavaScript classes make it look more like a classical OO language to make the transition smoother for developers who have experience working with other OO languages.
+  - **syntactic sugar**  means syntax designed to be easier to read or use.
+  - ES6 classes are merely syntactic sugar: the `class` statement gets translated behind the scenes to a constructor function and a prototype object, and the class name refers to the constructor function.
+  - ES6 classes provide a cleaner, more compact alternative to constructors and prototypes.
+  - As with functions, they are first-class citizens and come in the form of declarations and expressions.
+  - Functionally, classes behave almost identically to the constructors and prototypes they aim to replace.

 - Why classes?
   - Using classes, it's possible to do everything you can with the constructor and prototype pattern.
 However, the class syntax is easier to read and write, and the enforced `new` keyword helps prevent bugs.

-- The **class syntax** is **syntactic sugar** - syntax designed to be easier to read or use.

-  - ES6 classes provide a cleaner, more compact alternative to constructors and prototypes.
-  - As with functions, they are first-class citizens and come in the form of declarations and expressions.
-  - Functionally, classes behave almost identically to the constructors and prototypes they aim to replace.

-  - Classes allow for static methods by using the `static` modifier.
+  - JavaScript classes make it look more like a classical OO language to make the transition smoother for developers who have experience working with other OO languages.

 #### Precision of Language